nikolettarok/website_v31/README.md

 # website_v31
 Website about a nonprofit organization (Noiazomai-Animal Rescue).
-MSc in Digital Methods for the Humanities
-Course : Design Thinking and Innovation
+MSc in Digital Methods for the Humanities - Athens University of Economics and Business Course : Design Thinking and Innovation
-Team members : Rokidou Nikoletta, Stamou Maria, Fytraki Lydia
+Project team members : Rokidou Nikoletta, Stamou Maria, Fytraki Lydia